-If you were severely harmed in an accident because of another person’s reckless actions, you might have a right to obtain money for your injuries and the damages you sustained.
-Usually, most injury lawsuits or claims develop from incidents that involve an accidental injury.
-A victim is harmed by another person's actions or omissions.
-Examples include a car crash, a defective product accident, or a slip and fall incident, just to name a few.
+If you were severely harmed in an accident because of somebody's reckless actions, you might have a right to obtain money for your injuries and the damages you sustained.

-What is Required to Establish a Prima Facie Case of Negligence?
+What is Required to Prove Prima Facie Negligence?

-When trying to figure out if the other person’s behavior constitutes negligence in your case, your lawyer must prove:
+When trying to figure out if the other person’s behavior constitutes negligence in your case, you need to prove the following four elements:

 How Do You Determine if a Legal Duty Existed at the Time of Your Accident?